What do nurses want? What incentives for nurses should you be offering?

 So, what incentives for nurses do nurses actually care about?

 When nurses have too many patients to take care of, the quality of care decreases and there’s more room for human error.
 This leaves both nurses and patients vulnerable to dangerous mistakes for the monetary benefit of the hospital.
-Nurses want to feel like their nursing license is safe, and being required to take care of too many patients at one time is not only irresponsible, but likely to make nurses leave for a different job where they won’t have to worry so much that their career is in jeopardy.
+Nurses want to feel like their nursing license is safe.
+Being required to take care of too many patients at one time is not only irresponsible.
+It is likely to make nurses leave for a different job where they won’t have to worry so much that their career is in jeopardy.

 Nurses are often undervalued – by the administration, by doctors, and even by supervising nurses.
 But, if nurses feel respected at their jobs, as they should be, they’re going to be more likely to stay on and recommend their workplace to their friends.
 Nurses are in many ways the primary caretakers of patients, and their expertise and experience should not be ignored.